 The Commission was originally given until August 8, 1980 to adopt the Plan, but the Legislature extended the time allowed to finish the Protection Area portion by four months.
 The Plan was thus adopted in two phases.
 The Preservation Area part was approved by the Commission on August 8, 1980 and took effect on September 23, 1980, following Governor Byrne's approval.
 The Protection Area Plan was adopted on November 21, 1980 and became effective under state law on January 14, 1981.
 This final version also constituted the Comprehensive Management Plan for the entire Pinelands National Reserve.
 It was approved by Secretary of the Interior Cecil D. Andrus on January 16, 1981 and was sent to Congress for the required 90 day review.

 As prescribed in Section 502 of the National Parks and Recreation Act, the federal government's primary roles in the Pinelands protection effort are to provide money for public land acquisition and to monitor the implementation of the plan.
 The federal law originally authorized $26 million for land acquisition and planning for the Pinelands.
 However, a cornerstone of the National Reserve concept was that public land acquisitions cannot guarantee sufficient protection for the Pinelands unless accompanied by regulatory measures.
 Still, government purchase was sometimes recognized as the best way to keep particularly sensitive parcels free of development.
 The Commission proposed in the Plan that the state acquire about 100,000 acres in the Pinelands, adding to the then current total of 265,000 acres of publicly owned open space in the Pinelands.
 The estimated cost of that program was $81 million, which would be obtained from various federal and state sources.
 Interior Secretary Andrus approved the first major federal acquisition expenditure -- $8.25 million for 11,000 acres in Ocean County's environmentally critical Cedar Creek watershed -- at the same time that he approved the Plan.
-As of June 2001, over 70,000 acres have been purchased with state and federal funds.
+As of June 2016, nearly half of the Pinelands Area (460,000 acres) has been permanently preserved, the majority through purchases using state and federal funds.

 The answer lay in the Commission's planning program.
 A precept that gave rise to the Commission was that the Pinelands could be protected primarily within the existing framework of governmental authority if a regional perspective could be attained.
 The Commission's essential tasks were to supply that perspective and create a means of translating it into local master plans and zoning codes.